 As part of the agreement, GE will commission a WT23S-106 generator unit—the largest ever installed in Serbia—at the TPP Nikola Tesla B2 site to help improve availability and reliability of the plant.

 “EPS will continue with modernizations and revitalizations to secure a stable power supply, which is in line with the government’s strategy to bring a more modern and efficient electric power system to Serbia,” said Milorad Grcic, general manager, Elektroprivreda Srbije JP.
-“The steam turbine retrofit will give a new lifetime cycle after 250,000 operating hours and increase power output by 24 MW.”
+“The steam turbine retrofit will give a new life cycle after 250,000 operating hours and increase power output by 24 MW.”

 The operating life of the steam turbine unit—an estimated 250,000 working hours—will be extended for an additional 100,000 operating hours, and the maintenance intervals between major overhauls will be extended to nearly 10 years.